esl/MongooseIM/doc/developers-guide/accumulators.md

 A constructor for accumulators. `new_acc_params()` is a map with following supported keys:

 * `location` - Should be a `{Module, Function, Line}` tuple (may be constructed with `?LOCATION` macro from `mongoose.hrl`).
 Its format is not enforced by the acc logic but Dialyzer will most probably complain about any other type.
-* `lserver` - Nameprepped domain, which is a context for current processing.
+* `lserver` - Nameprepped domain of a the processing context.
-* `element` (optional) - If present, will be used as a source for `stanza` map.
+* `element` (optional) - If present, it will be used as a source for the `stanza` map.
 * `from_jid`, `to_jid` (optional) - Values used to override `from` and `to` attributes of the `element`, respectively.

-If `element` is provided, the call will fail with an exception, if it's impossible to extract both sender and recipient JID, either from stanza or `to_jid` and `from_jid`.
+If `element` is provided, the sender and recipient JIDs are extracted, either from the element itself, or from `to_jid` and `from_jid` parameters.
+The call will fail with an exception if it's not possible.

-While allowed, it should be avoided to create stanza-less accumulators.
+While allowed, stanza-less accumulators usage should be avoided.

 ### Getters for predefined fields